QuarchTechnologyLtd/AN-032-Multi-Device-Power-Streaming/README.md

-Here is the information in the correct format for the README:

----

 # AN-032: Multi-Device Power Streaming

 This application note demonstrates capturing power data from multiple devices simultaneously using the Quarch Instrument Server (QIS) and the `quarchpy` Python package.
 The automated capture allows data from multiple instruments to be gathered at the same time, and with lower overhead than running QPS.